Patterson-Sullivan theory for Anosov subgroups

-The uniqueness of conformal density is proven in Corollary \ref{cor:uniqueAnosovDensity}.
-The main ingredients in the proof are (1) a generalization of Sullivan's {\em shadow lemma} proven in Theorem \ref{thm:SL}, and (2) an ergodicity argument (see Theorem \ref{thm:ergodic}) also due to Sullivan.
+The fact that $\mu^\tb$ is the unique $\G$-invariant $\tb$-conformal density is proven in Corollary \ref{cor:uniqueAnosovDensity}.
+The main ingredients in the proof are a generalization of Sullivan's {\em shadow lemma} proven in Theorem \ref{thm:SL}, and an ergodicity argument (see Theorem \ref{thm:ergodic}) due to Sullivan.
 The proof of part (\ref{mainthm:part1}) of the theorem is given in Corollaries \ref{cor:nonconicalAtom} and \ref{cor:dimAno}.
-The second half of part (\ref{mainthm:part11}) follows from Theorem \ref{thm:ergoAno} while the first half follows from the facts that the support of $\mu$ is a closed $\G$-invariant subset of $\LT$ and the action $\G \acts \LT$ is minimal.
+The second half of part (\ref{mainthm:part11}) follows from Theorem \ref{thm:ergoAno} while the first half follows from the facts that the support of $\mu^\tb$ is a closed $\G$-invariant subset of $\LT$ and the action $\G \acts \LT$ is minimal.
 The part (\ref{mainthm:part2}) is proven in Propositions \ref{prop:finiteCE} and \ref{cor:positiveCE}.
 See also the remarks following these propositions where $\dR$ is analyzed.
 The part (\ref{mainthm:part3}) follows from Corollary \ref{cor:div}.
 The Hausdorff density in part (\ref{mainthm:part4}) is studied in Section \ref{sec:HD} (cf. Theorem \ref{thm:hd}).
 The background Gromov (pre-)metric is introduced in Section \ref{sec:dg} where we also prove that the action $\G \acts \LT$ with respect to this metric is {\em conformal} (see Corollary \ref{cor:gmetricano}).

+We should note that some of the results in this paper are proven for more general classes of discrete subgroups of $G$ with the hope that the results may be useful, for instance, in the study of {\em relatively Anosov subgroups}.\footnote{Relatively Anosov subgroups defined by Kapovich-Leeb \cite{relmorse} are an extension of the class of geometrically finite groups into the higher rank.}